On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 - Click the printer icon to print to bring or to save as a PDF for your records

-Note: For any other ePrescribe reports, click the hamburger menu in the top left corner > Reports.
+Note: For any other ePrescribe reports, click the hamburger menu in the top left corner and select Reports.

 How do I request and process Prior Authorization for medication electronically?